 Do you have to be DSA member to join a study group?
 How do I check?

 Anybody can join any number of study groups.
 Please do help us by encouraging people to join the DSA!
 If somebody contacts you asking to join DSA, please point them here.
-We do, however, expect the Convenor(s) to be a member of the DSA, unless their institution has an institutional membership with the DSA.
+We do, however, expect the Convenor(s) to be an individual member of the DSA, unless their institution has an institutional membership with the DSA.
 In that scenario, convenors do not need to take out individual memberships of the DSA.
 If you are unsure if your institution is a DSA member, you can email membershipadmin(at)devstud.org.uk to find out.
 You can use the members directory to see if somebody is already a member.

 DSA income largely comes from membership fees, and as these membership fees help fund study group activities, we are keen that paid-up members feel the full benefit - rather than subsidising non-members..

 Can I get any help publicising events?

 Yes.
 Most SGs have a mailing list for informing SG members of events and for discussion within the SG, but you can reach the entire DSA membership by adding your group’s news to our website and our monthly Bulletin, by emailing the information you want sent out to the DSA administration.
 The email newsletter goes out at the beginning of each month, but updates can be added to the website at any time.

 If you've just taken over running a study group, you should inherit an email list from the previous convenor.
 If not, contact the DSA administrator.
 If you are convening a new group, we can help you set up an email list up.
 If you are a new convenor, you should read the study group guidelines (PDF).